Cell notation

 In electrochemistry, cell notation or cell representation is a shorthand method of expressing a reaction in an electrochemical cell.

 In cell notation, the two half-cells are described by writing the formula of each individual chemical species involved in the redox reaction across the cell, with all other common ions and inert substances being ignored.
+Each species is separated by a vertical bar or comma.

+Single vertical lines are used to represent a phase boundary (or difference in physical state) e.g. Cu^{2+}_{(aq)}|Cu_{(s)}.
+The phase difference is from solid to aqueous.

+A comma is used to separate things that are in the same phase(state), for example Fe^{3+}_{(aq)}, Fe^{2+}_{(aq)}.

-Each species is separated by a vertical bar, with the species in each half-cell grouped together, and the two half-cells separated by two bars or slashes representing a salt bridge (which generally contains an electrolyte solution such as potassium nitrate or sodium chloride that is left unwritten).
+The two half-cells are separated by two bars or slashes representing a salt bridge (which generally contains an electrolyte solution such as potassium nitrate or sodium chloride that is left unwritten).
 It is common practice to represent the anode to the left of the double bar and the cathode to the right, and to put aqueous species closest to the double bar.

+SHE and other electrodes.

+When the EMF of different metals is measured against the Standard Hydrogen electrode (SHE), the SHE; by convention is on the left of the cell notation regardless of which side is being reduced or oxidised.